sourcegraph/sourcegraph-public-snapshot/docs/dev.md

   After checking out Sourcegraph, run `bash dev/git-windows-aliases.sh` to install the git aliases needed to do the conversion.
-Then run `git rm-symlinks` from the repository root to convert all symlinks into Windows symlinks and mark them as "not changed" (necessary to avoid issues related to running npm-based tasks).
+Then run `git rm-symlinks` from the repository root to convert all symlinks into Windows symlinks and mark them as "not changed" (necessary to avoid issues related to running yarn-based tasks).

 Note that multiple unit tests currently fail on Windows.
 We would be happy to accept contributions here! :)